While the procedures are the same for bending round bar, flat, and square bar, square and flat bar require special consideration.

 Under the link, we provide detailed information on three series of profile bending machines.
 You can click on the specific model to read more detailed machine information and some related stories about the machine.

-All W24 series section bending machine are driven by hydraulic motor (up to 9), powerful bending ability.
+All PBH series section bending machines are driven by a hydraulic motor (up to 9), with powerful bending ability.

 Servo motor drive.
 Photoelectric positioning, CNC control.
 Accuracy is as high as ≤0.01mm.